Beware of combining two similar grammatical structures into a single incorrect one

 HOW SIMILAR STRUCTURES CAN BE CONFUSED

-This post is about grammar errors that result from a confusion of two English structures with similar form (spelling and pronunciation) or meaning or both.
+This post is the first of two about grammar errors resulting from a confusion of two English structures with similar form (spelling and pronunciation) or meaning or both.
+The other is 165.
+Confusions of Similar Structures 2.
 The errors will have features of the two structures, but will combine them in an “impossible combination” (see 100.
 What is a Grammar Error?).
 As an example, in spite of and despite are spelt similarly and mean the same, but are confusing in that one needs of and the other does not.
 The resultant common error is the incorrect combination*despite of.

 The confusions in question here are of grammar, not meaning.
 Confusions of meaning are considered elsewhere within this blog in numerous posts, most notably those with the title Tricky Word Contrasts.
 Grammar confusions with other causes than the one considered here feature in the Guinlist posts 10/140.
 Words with Unexpected Grammar 1/2, 142.
 Reasons for Passive Verb Errors and 144.
 Words that are Often Heard Wrongly.
 Some of the grammar confusions presented here are also mentioned in other posts, but I hope that bringing them together here along with some new ones will make their general features more obvious.